University of Technology Sydney

 Teaching and learning strategies

-Strategy 1: Learning through preparation and content engagement
+Strategy 1: Learning through preparation, research and online modules

-Students engage in lectures which introduce, explain and develop knowledge, and outline major concepts, theories and principles of the Law of Slavery and Human Trafficking.
-Guest lecturers may be invited to contribute practical and international expertise, providing context as to the real-world complexity of this area of law.
-This allows students to gain a strong foundation in major theoretical principles, complemented by a practitioner’s view of how the law is applied.
+Lectures and expert sessions introduce, explain and develop knowledge, and outline major concepts, theories and principles.
+Guest panelists contribute practical and international knowledge, providing experience and expertise highlighting the real-world complexity of this area of law.
+Through discussion students develop a strong foundation in key theoretical principles, complemented by a practitioner’s view of how the law is applied.

-Strategy 3: Active seminar engagement and leadership through presentation
+Strategy 3: Active seminar engagement, collaboration and seeking feedback

-Students are introduced to formal research methods through research and submission of an abstract (Assessment task 1) and research essay (Assessment task 2).
-This approach mirrors the experience of professional academic researchers and prepares students to actively contribute and develop an existing body of knowledge.
-By receiving early feedback regarding their research abstract, students are able to develop their research and writing skills, critical analysis and reflective learning.
+Students are introduced to the research approaches and methods in this area through their individual preparation and in class discussions.
+Following the first class, students select the area they will research and prepare a proposal (Assessment task 1) for their work on a research based outcome (Assessment task 2).
+This approach mirrors the experience of professional researchers and prepares students to actively contribute to developing and implementing solutions that draw on the best existing knowledge.
+By receiving early feedback regarding their research proposal, students are able to develop their research and writing skills, critical analysis and reflective learning.

 Content (topics)

-Topic 2 - Vulnerability to slavery and human trafficking and State Responsibility.
+Topic 1 - International and domestic context of slavery and human trafficking

-Topic 3 - International obligations to protect and support trafficked people; Effective remedies.
+Topic 3 - International obligations to protect and support trafficked people and provide access to remedies

 Assessment